SecuROM: Known problems

-Controversies
+Technical and other issues

 BioShock

 Purchasers of BioShock were required to activate the game online, and users who exceeded their permitted two activations would have to call to get their limit raised.
 The limit was raised to five activations because an incorrect phone number had been printed on the manual, and because there were no call centers outside of the United States.
 Separate activations were required for each user on the same machine.
 2K Games removed the activation limit in 2008, although online activation was still required.
 The game is now available completely DRM-free.

 Mass Effect

 EA announced in May 2008 that Mass Effect for the PC would use SecuROM 7.x and require that the software be reactivated every 10 days.
 Customer complaints led EA to remove the 10-day activation, but SecuROM remained tied to the installation, with its product activation facility used to impose a limit of three activations.
 A call to customer support is required to reset the activation limit.
 Unlike BioShock, uninstalling the game does not refund a previously used activation.
 A de-authorization tool was released for the main game, but EA's customer support must still be contacted to deactivate the downloadable expansions.